ReneRuts/Python-toolkit/README.md

     pip install -r requirements.txt
     ```

-    > **Note:** Some features may require additional system dependencies, such as `chromedriver` for Selenium.
-Ensure you have the necessary permissions.
+    > **Note:** Some features may require additional system dependencies, such as `chromedriver` for Web Scraping.
+Also ensure you have the necessary permissions.

 4. Run the main script: